How do you Know if Your Hip Flexors are Tight?

 Obviously, there is a lot more going on with these than just tight hip flexors BUT in most of these cases, the hip flexors are tight.

 Goes hand in hand with a tight psoas.
-(That’s a main hip flexor muscle.)
-Same thing here, not the hip flexor’s fault.
-(Check out the hip flexor webinar for all the details on this.)
+(That's a main hip flexor muscle.)
+Same thing here, not the hip flexor's fault.

 - Poor Posture and Trouble Standing Up Straight

 They attach to your spine and pelvis, so hip flexors really affect standing posture.